Recent studies have shown that daily self-weighing may be a powerful tool for both losing and maintaining weight.

 One study showed that participants who weighed themselves daily for six months lost 13 more pounds (6 kg), on average, than those who weighed themselves less frequently (10).

-Interestingly, adopting healthy weight-related behaviors has been shown to be especially important during the period when people emerge from adolescence into adulthood (12).
+Interestingly, adopting healthy weight-related behaviors has been shown to be especially important when people emerge from adolescence into adulthood (12).

 One study in participants aged 18–25 showed that daily self-weighing resulted in better weight loss than less-frequent weighing (13).